Fred Roos, ‘Godfather Part II’ producer and longtime Coppola collaborator, dies at 89

 Outside of the Coppola orbit, he produced Nicholson’s directorial debut “Drive, He Said,” Carroll Ballard’s “The Black Stallion” and Agnieszka Holland’s “The Secret Garden.”
 He also played a part in getting S.E.
 Hinton and American Zoetrope to bring “The Outsiders” to Broadway.
 Last month, it earned 12 Tony nominations.

-Roos is survived by his son, who was also his producing partner, and his wife, Nancy Drew.
+Roos is survived by his son, Alexander “Sandy” Roos, who was also his producing partner, and his wife, Nancy Drew.

+“(He) was determined to never retire from the film business and to go with his boots on,” his son said in a statement.
+“He got his wish.”